BOARD OF DIRECTORS

 Chris is an internet pioneer and philanthropic activist.
 In 1994, at Cisco Systems, Chris noticed something called the “Web”.
 He pitched the CEO and Senior staff on the idea that Cisco could use the Web to interact with all its constituents.
 He asked to form and lead a business group responsible for the Web.
 They agreed.
-Chris found Customer Service building an online ordering system and pulled it all together under a concept called Cisco Connection.
+Chris found Customer Service building an online ordering system and pulled it together under a concept called Cisco Connection.
 He then identified and articulated a new business paradigm, the Global Networked Business.

 In 1999 Chris turned to philanthropy.
 He was asked to lead Cisco’s efforts related to NetAid.
 Launched with global concerts, they needed to make real their idea of the Internet for global philanthropy.
 Chris was loaned to work with staff he selected and representatives from the United Nations.
 He saw just as the Internet had changed business, it could change the way people helped each other.
 Chris’ work with NetAid ended with full-time staff taking over late 2000.
 In 2001, Chris turned his attention to a plan AOL was floating to create a web site for giving to all nonprofits.
 Additionally, nonprofits would be taught to use the Internet.
 Chris proposed to Cisco’s CEO that he start an ePhilanthropy Office, and as its 1st initiative, take this plan and make it real.
 Chris co-founded and was President & CEO of Network for Good.
-As of January 2013, they’ve raised $800 million and helped 100,000+ nonprofits.
+As of February 2014, they’ve raised $1 billion for nonprofits nationally and helped 100,000+ nonprofits.
 Additionally he was a founding board member of the ePhilanthropy Foundation.

 Chris left Network for Good in 2002 to care for his health.
 Since then he’s served on nonprofit and an Internet startup boards.
-Chris is also producing a documentary of an early LGBT civil rights action and advises and mentors startups.
+Chris is also producing a documentary of an early LGBT civil rights action and mentors startups.